-In light of COP26 UN Climate Change Conference and the increasingly urgent calls to rapidly reduce carbon emissions to avoid catastrophic global warming, should we as designers have a closer look at how we design to avoid contributing to the problem?
+In light of the increasingly urgent calls to rapidly reduce carbon emissions, in order to avoid catastrophic global warming, should we as designers have a closer look at how we design to avoid contributing to the problem?

 In short, yes.
 We should all be taking steps into becoming more sustainable where we can.
 For us, this means websites and the way we design them.
 But what does sustainable web design involve in practice?